agner/agner/README.md

 If `-p` or `--property` is supplied, agner will only render particular PROPERTY value instead of a full specification (example: `agner spec -p rebar_compatible yaws`).

-    agner fetch PACKAGE [DESTDIR] [-v/--version package_version] [-c/--compile]
+    agner fetch PACKAGE [DESTDIR] [-v/--version package_version] [-b/--build]
                                   [-a/--add-path]

 Fetch a given `PACKAGE` to either the current directory or, optionally, to the `DESTDIR` directory.
 The version constraint is as were the case for `agner spec`.

-If `-c` or `--compile` is supplied, Agner will try to compile fetched package.
-Currenly only rebar compatible packages can be built.
+If `-b` or `--build` is supplied, Agner will try to build fetched package.
+Only rebar-compatible packages or packages with `build_command` can be built.
 If you also specify `-a` (or `--add-path`) Agner will add path to a newly built package to your HOME/.erlang